howsoai/howso-engine/CONTRIBUTING.md

 | min_size            | Only applicable when `type` is "list" or "assoc".
 Value should be an integer.
 | max_size            | Only applicable when `type` is "list" or "assoc".
 Value should be an integer.
 | enum                | Only applicable when `type` is "string".
 A list of possible values for the string
 | min                 | Only applicable when `type` is "number".
+The inclusive minimum value.
-The minimum value.
+| exclusive_min       | Only applicable when `type` is "number".
+The exclusive minimum value.
 | max                 | Only applicable when `type` is "number".
+The inclusive maximum value.
-The maximum value.
+| exclusive_max       | Only applicable when `type` is "number".
+The exclusive maximum value.
 | indices             | Only applicable when `type` is "assoc".
 Value is an assoc of named indices to their expected types.
 | additional_indices  | Only applicable when `type` is "assoc".
 Value should be  similar to `type` values but is defined for all unspecified indices.
 Also supports the value (false) to indicate there should be no additional indices.
 | dynamic_indices     | Still WiP.
 Specified just like `indices`, but instead specify indices with patterns that use `${string}` or `${number}` to match found indices.